PeterHickman/Legion/README.md

 ### `run` - Run a script from the host on the target

-The command `run create_admin_group.sh` will copy the file `create_admin_group.sh` from the host machine to the target machine, make it executeable and run it.
+The command `run create_admin_group.sh` will copy the file `create_admin_group.sh` from the host machine to the target machine, make it executable and run it.
 Any output form the script will appear in the log file and on the screen

 Once the script has been run it will be removed from the target machine